Two GitHub pages hosting the web app are available:

 The Data Throughput application measures the upload (data transfer from web interface to the connected device) and download (data transfer from the connected device to the web interface) throughput between the web app and the connected device.
 The Data Throughput interface proposes two panels, one to display the uploaded data and the other the downloaded data.
 Each panel has a chart of the data throughput and a button to reset the chart, the upload panel has also a button to start or stop the uploading of data.

 Step 1.
-Power on the STM32WBA board with the Data Throughput application flashed in and activate the bluetooth® on your machine.
+Power on the STM32WBA board with the Data Throughput application flashed and activate Bluetooth® on your machine.

 Step 2.
 Open this web page in your browser.

 Step 3.
-Click on the connect button then select DT_SERVER in the device list and click pair.
+Click the Connect button, select DT_SERVER in the device list, and click Pair.

 Step 4.
-Click on Data Throughput to show the interface and don't hesitate to read the tooltips.
+Click Data Throughput to show the interface and read the tooltips.

 You can now interact with the connected device.